jarig/suton/README.md

         # list of custodian seeds that want to automate approvals on their behalf
         "custodian_seeds": []
     }
+    # Setting is optional and if omitted, then will derive config based on TEST_ENV param and
+    # download them from the corresponding end-points: TEST_ENV/ton-global.config.json
+    TON_VALIDATOR_CONFIG_URL = "https://raw.githubusercontent.com/tonlabs/net.ton.dev/master/configs/ton-global.config.json"
 ```

 ## SuTon CLI Commands